Mental Benefits of Exercise

 Studies have shown that people who exercise in their senior years can protect their brain against age-related changes.
 Psychologists and neuroimaging experts at the University of Edinburgh found that those aged 70+ who exercised regularly had less brain shrinkage than those who are not physically active.
-Greater brain shrinkage is linked to memory and cognitive problems, leading researchers to conclude that exercise is a powerful way to keep the brain healthy.
+More significant brain shrinkage is linked to memory, and cognitive problems, leading researchers to conclude that exercise is a powerful way to keep the brain healthy.

 Exercise vs Depression

-Just in case you thought only intensive workouts were useful, think again; a landmark study published in October, 2017 in the American Journal of Psychiatry, found that just one hour of exercise a week (which is too little to obtain cardiovascular and strength benefits) can deliver significant protection against depression.
+A landmark study published in October 2017 in the American Journal of Psychiatry, found that just one hour of exercise a week (which is too little to obtain cardiovascular and strength benefits) can deliver significant protection against depression.

 Exercise Improves Memory

 The benefits of exercise are numerous - our favourite workout is not only enjoyable, but also a free, natural way to keep stress, anxiety, and depression at bay.
-Exercise can also help us fight against the changes that taken place in our brain when we age, since it boosts our memory and executive functioning skills.
+Exercise can also help us fight against the changes that take place in our brain when we age since it boosts our memory and executive functioning skills.